botondklenk/ptx-demo-exchange/README.md

 This repository helps to set up a basic Prometheus-X environment.
 It contains a Postman collection and environment to set up and run the exchange.

-The demo is based on the **B2B, consumer-side triggered exchange**.
+The demo is based on the **B2B exchange, triggered by the consumer** (the exchange can be triggered by both sides).
 Please note, this demo **does not include policies or consent handling**.

 ## Setup dataspace environment